First Trust Advisors LP Has $12.73 Million Stock Holdings in SBA Communications Co. (NASDAQ:SBAC)

 Shares of SBA Communications stock opened at $263.94 on Tuesday.
 SBA Communications Co. has a fifty-two week low of $205.20 and a fifty-two week high of $328.37.
 The firm has a fifty day moving average price of $270.87 and a two-hundred day moving average price of $292.54.
 The company has a market cap of $29.33 billion, a PE ratio of -1,759.48 and a beta of 0.21.

 Several brokerages have recently commented on SBAC.
-Smith Barney Citigroup dropped their price target on shares of SBA Communications from $350.00 to $336.00 in a research note on Tuesday, November 3rd.
+Zacks Investment Research upgraded shares of SBA Communications from a “sell” rating to a “hold” rating and set a $293.00 price target on the stock in a research note on Tuesday, January 5th.
 Morgan Stanley increased their price target on shares of SBA Communications from $309.00 to $316.00 and gave the stock an “equal weight” rating in a research note on Friday, December 11th.
 Wells Fargo & Company dropped their price target on shares of SBA Communications from $350.00 to $325.00 and set an “overweight” rating on the stock in a research note on Thursday, December 10th.
-Zacks Investment Research upgraded shares of SBA Communications from a “sell” rating to a “hold” rating and set a $293.00 price target on the stock in a research note on Tuesday, January 5th.
-Finally, JPMorgan Chase & Co. downgraded shares of SBA Communications from an “overweight” rating to a “neutral” rating and set a $305.00 price objective for the company. in a report on Monday, February 8th.
+JPMorgan Chase & Co. downgraded shares of SBA Communications from an “overweight” rating to a “neutral” rating and set a $305.00 price objective for the company. in a report on Monday, February 8th.
+Finally, Barclays raised shares of SBA Communications from an “equal weight” rating to an “overweight” rating and set a $305.00 price objective for the company in a report on Friday, January 15th.
 Five equities research analysts have rated the stock with a hold rating and eleven have given a buy rating to the stock.
 The stock has an average rating of “Buy” and a consensus target price of $318.56.

 SBA Communications Company Profile